Arizona Coyotes: History

-Relocation to Phoenix
+Establishment of the team

-In October 1995, Minnesota businessmen Steven Gluckstern and Richard Burke purchased the team with plans to move it to Minneapolis–St. Paul, which had lost the Minnesota North Stars in 1993, for the 1996–97 season.
-However, in December, after they were unable to secure a lease at Minneapolis' Target Center, they opted to move the Jets to Phoenix, instead.
+In October 1995, Minnesota businessmen Steven Gluckstern and Richard Burke purchased the Winnipeg Jets with plans to move their assets to Minneapolis–St. Paul, which had lost the Minnesota North Stars in 1993, for the 1996–97 season.
+However, in December, they were unable to secure a lease at Minneapolis's Target Center.
+Instead, they opted to move the Jets to Phoenix, instead.
 Minnesota was ultimately awarded an expansion team in 1997, the Minnesota Wild.

+Following the Jets' deactivation at the conclusion of the 1995-96 season, the assets of the Winnipeg Jets were transferred to a new expansion team in Arizona.
 After the franchise considered "Mustangs", "Outlaws", "Wranglers", and "Freeze", a name-the-team contest yielded the official name "Coyotes".
 At the time, the name was largely seen as play on the Looney Tunes character Wile E. Coyote of Wile E. Coyote and the Road Runner, since Phoenix was home to several minor league teams and one short-lived WHA team called the Phoenix Roadrunners, including an International Hockey League (IHL) team that was playing there in 1996.
 However, "Coyotes" was considered suitable in any case since the coyote is endemic to the whole of Arizona, unlike the roadrunner, which is only found in the southern and western regions of the state.
 The Roadrunners only played one more season before leaving Phoenix; however, the Coyotes later revived the "Roadrunners" nickname for their American Hockey League affiliate, the Tucson Roadrunners.